hintinteractive/hintapi/api_spec.md

 				authenticationToken: 'auth_token'
 			}

-	5. After Action :
+	6. After Action :
-		-	Call GET /api/user upon successful login and update the current user info in the client.
+		-	Call `GET /api/user `upon successful login, and from the response, update the current user info in the client (mobile app memory).
+		-	Cache the authenticationToken, i.e., auth_token as it is required for each api call.

-	5. Additional Info:
+	7. Additional Info:
-		-	auth_token is valid for 30 days, so cache it in the application.
+		-	auth_token is valid for 30 days.
-		-	auth_token is necessary to make any api calls.
-		-	If auth_token is invalid log off the user.
+		-	When calling any api with auth_token, if you get 401 unauthorized then log off the user.
+		-	Make sure you use basic permission only when log in with the facebook sdk.

 - `GET /api/user` : get the current user info, if user doesn't exists call facebook and update user info

 	1. Trigger:
-		-	after user logged in to the system.
+		-	After user login to the system (after action for `POST  /login/facebook` API call).
-		- 	after user comes to the user settings page.
+		-	User enters the user settings page (because a refresh to the user info happens on enter).
-		-	after user refresh his information.
+		-	User refresh his information (by pulling down the listview).

 	2. Request param:

 			{
 			}

+	3. Request body:

+			{
+			}

-	3. Request headers:
+	4. Request headers:

 			{
 				Content-Type : "application/json",